Introduction: Why Game AI Needs Pathfinding

 NavigationAgent2Dnode as a child of the enemy AI's root node (e.g.,CharacterBody2D).

-Practical Example 1: Player Tracking by Enemy AI
+Practice 1: Player Pursuit by Enemy AI

-# Enemy.gd (attached to CharacterBody2D)
+# EnemyAI.gd (Attached to CharacterBody2D)

 extends CharacterBody2D

-@export var speed = 200.0
+@export var speed: float = 250.0

-@onready var navigation_agent = $NavigationAgent2D
+@onready var navigation_agent: NavigationAgent2D = $NavigationAgent2D

 navigation_agent.max_speed = speed